 It’s always polite to learn one or two phrases of the local language before you travel.
 A few words of Greek are always appreciated but don’t worry about conquering the language too much – almost everyone in Greece speaks English!

-Anyway, as I mentioned, it will be much appreciated if you are able to master just a few words of Greece.
+Anyway, as I mentioned, it will be much appreciated if you are able to master just a few words in Greek.
 I once saw a Waiter let an English tourist have her coffee for free because he was so impressed that she ordered it in Greek!

-Yassas (Yass ass) – Hi
+- Yassas (Yass ass) – Hi

-Kalimera (Kali Mera) – Good morning
+- Kalimera (Kali Mera) – Good morning

-Kalispera (Kali Spera) – Good evening (also used in the afternoon/any time after 3pm)
+- Kalispera (Kali Spera) – Good evening (also used in the afternoon/any time after 3 pm)

 - Kalinichta (Kali Nichta) – Goodnight

-Efcharistó (Ef Hari Sto) – Thank you
+- Efcharistó (Ef Hari Sto) – Thank you

-Tikanis?
+- Tikanis?
 (Tee Kah Nis?) – How are you?

-Parakalo (Para Kah Lo) – You’re welcome
+- Parakalo (Para Kah Lo) – You’re welcome

-Nai (Neh) – Yes
+- Nai (Neh) – Yes

-Oxi (Oh hee) – No
+- Oxi (Oh hee) – No

-Yamas (Yah mas!) – Cheers
+- Yamas (Yah mas!) – Cheers